Wouldn’t it be gratifying if parents could guarantee their children’s hobbies, academic interests or career paths later in life?

 Waggener, who has a degree in Wildlife Conservation Enforcement from University of Central Missouri, confirms the “naturalist formula.”
-At a recent Association for Nature Center Administrators (ANCA) conference, he took part in a workshop in which the participants were asked to share how their interest in the natural world began.
-Waggener says everyone had the same answer:
+He recalls taking part in an Association for Nature Center Administrators (ANCA) conference workshop in which the participants were asked to share how their interest in the natural world began.
+According to Waggener, everyone had the same answer:

 “There were nature center administrators and teachers from all over the country in this workshop, yet they all said what was most important and memorable for them was having unstructured time outdoors in a natural area as a child.
 And they all had at least one adult in their lives who was really into nature, as well.”

 He tells the same story.
 Growing up in Independence, Missouri, he spent many days exploring a creek behind a friend’s house in the neighborhood.
 “We would go searching for crawdads, and I had a pet snapping turtle – until my mom found out,” he laughs.
 “We made little boats with twigs and leaves and then we would bomb the boats with sweetgum balls (from the American sweetgum tree) from the banks of the creek.”